After 50 Cent’s Insensitive Comment About Son Being Hit By A Bus, His Son’s Mother Fires Back

 While her post was relatively subliminal, most fans were well aware of who she was likely talking about.
 According to Hollywood Life, Shaniqua shared a meme comparing a wealthy person to Ronald McDonald.
 The meme read, “A n****a with money don’t mean s**t….
 Ronald McDonald rich as f**c….. but he still a clown.”
 Apparently, 50 Cent also knew her post was about him because he immediately responded.
 The Massacre rapper shared a screenshot of Shaniqua’s post with a caption that read, “Alexa plat bitter old b***h by lil’ baby.”

-However, his post wasn’t enough to detour Shaniqua because she wasted no time firing back yet again.
+However, his post wasn’t enough to deter Shaniqua, because she wasted no time firing back yet again.
 In response to 50 Cent’s post, Shaniqua offered a more direct post calling 50 Cent out for his seemingly heartless actions.

 View this post on Instagram